mosca72/requack/README.md

 # requack
-Requack supports my software quality-control activities as a checklist maintenance tool
+Requack supports my software quality-control activities as a checklist maintenance tool.

 I define my software objects, their classes, and a checklist for each class, all in a single file.